wspies75/two-factor/readme.md

 See `package.json` for other available scripts you might want to use during development, like linting and testing.

-When you're ready, open [a pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) with the suggested changes.
+Please join open [a pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) with the suggested changes.

 ## Testing